claudio-silva/grunt-angular-builder/README.md

 _(check all that apply to your needs)_

-1. Analyze your AngularJS source code and "understand" the relationships between all your files?
+* Analyze your AngularJS source code and "understand" the relationships between all your files?

-2. Accept source code split into as many files as you want and spread over any directory structure you prefer?
+* Accept source code split into as many files as you want and spread over any directory structure you prefer?

-3. Assemble one javascript file (or just a few) for production with all code assembled in the correct loading order required by your module's dependencies?
+* Assemble one javascript file (or just a few) for production with all code assembled in the correct loading order required by your module's dependencies?

-4. Generate ultra-fast debug builds that make your browser load the original source files in the correct order (no need to minify and concatenate files during debug)?
+* Generate ultra-fast debug builds that make your browser load the original source files in the correct order (no need to minify and concatenate files during debug)?

-5. Allow you to debug the source code in the browser itself and see readable source code for any debug breakpoint or error location, with the correct original line numbers?
+* Allow you to debug the source code in the browser itself and see readable source code for any debug breakpoint or error location, with the correct original line numbers?

-6. Include in your build _only_ the modules that your app actually needs and discard dead code?
+* Include in your build _only_ the modules that your app actually needs and discard dead code?

-7. Automatically include all stylesheets and assets required by each module?
+* Automatically include all stylesheets and assets required by each module?

-8. Also include in the build non-AngularJS standalone scripts?
+* Also include in the build non-AngularJS standalone scripts?

-9. Recognize modules and libraries that are loaded independently and, therefore, are not part of the build?
+* Recognize modules and libraries that are loaded independently and, therefore, are not part of the build?

-10. Not only build complete applications but also build library projects, generating _readable_ redistributable source code files for them?
+* Not only build complete applications but also build library projects, generating _readable_ redistributable source code files for them?

-11. Allow fine-tuning the build process with optional configuration files present on some source folders?
+* Allow fine-tuning the build process with optional configuration files present on some source folders?

-12. Integrate easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps?
+* Integrate easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps?

-If you checked more than one option, this tool might just be the one you were looking for!
+If you checked several items, this tool might just be the one you were looking for!

 How about giving it a try on your next project?
+You might start wondering how you could have lived without it!

 ---